kjolley/BIGSdb_documentation/dbase_setup.rst

   * Comma-separated list of category names that sparsely-populated fields can be grouped in to.
 If this value is set, a category drop-down list will appear when adding or updating sparsely-populated fields.
+You can add an icon to appear by following the name with a pipe symbol (|) and an icon class from the FontAwesome library, e.g.
+    'Vaccine reactivity|fas fa-syringe,Risk factors|fas fa-smoking'.

 * export_limit